Nataneljpwd/Onboarding-Newbies/chapter_01/final_exercise_01.md

 10. **Q:** Can you explain rack awareness in HDFS?
-10. **A:** Rack awareness means that hadoop knows the physical network topology of the network, which allows hadoop to distribute the files such that even if a rack crashed, the data is still available. the rack awareness is done by the name node and the job manager which send an rpc resolve request to to all the nodes and use it to get the rack and the host of the node when it starts. the practical use of the rack awareness comes when deciding where the replications go, in the case of 3 replications, one replica will be stored in the same rack as the name node and the other 2 will be stored on a different rack, in order to have the least amount of traffic between racks and to allow for fault tolorence in the case a rack falls.
+10. **A:** Rack awareness means that hadoop knows the physical network topology of the network, which allows hadoop to distribute the files such that even if a rack crashed, the data is still available. the rack awareness is done by the name node and the job manager which send an rpc resolve request to all the nodes and use it to get the rack and the host of the node when it starts. the practical use of the rack awareness comes when deciding where the replications go, in the case of 3 replications, one replica will be stored in the same rack as the name node and the other 2 will be stored on a different rack, in order to have the least amount of traffic between racks and to allow for fault tolorence in the case a rack falls.
 Rack awareness can also be configured by the user using the `net.topology.node.switch.mapping.impl` configuration in which we can define the topology provider of the topology for the rack awareness that has to implement the `org.apache.hadoop.net.DNSToSwitchMapping` interface, that means that the topology can also be logical and not only physical.